phuongvo9/DevOps-Essentials/Docs/Kubernetes/Authn-Authz/admission-controllers.md

 # Admission Controllers
 ## What is Admission controllers
+Kubernetes admission controllers are a way to intercept and modify requests to the Kubernetes API server before they are persisted to etcd.
 An admission controller is a piece of code that intercepts requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.

 Admission controllers may be validating, mutating, or both.